 Having said that, the effortless tidiness and sleekness of buzz cuts can often look attractive and not ugly.
 This is especially true for men with longer or more defined face shapes.

-The main reasons some women give for not liking buzz cuts is to do with feel and versatility; it usually has nothing to do with looks.
+The main reasons some women give for not liking buzz cuts are to do with feel and versatility; it usually has nothing to do with looks.

 Another reason that it really wouldn’t be wise to say that buzz cuts are ugly is that the term “buzz cut” can refer to so many different styles.